supplychainproject/supplychainproject.github.io/README.md

 * Request bills of materials
 * Verify artifacts against policy

-The Supply Chain Project defines a specification for requesting artifacts, reqesting bills of materials, and verifying artifacts against policy.
+The Supply Chain Project defines a specification for requesting artifacts and bills of materials, and for verifying artifacts against policy.